 - Giving the homeowner a forbearance (adding the late payments to the end of the mortgage)

 - Restructuring the loan

 As a foreclosure lawyer in New Haven, CT can explain, mortgage lenders look upon foreclosure as a very serious issue, much more serious than filing for bankruptcy.
 Foreclosure typically lowers a person’s credit score by approximately 300 points.
-Some lenders may agree to a short sale (selling the house for less than the principal balance owed), but the homeowner may still have to pay the remaining balance.
+Some lenders may agree to a short sale (selling the house for less than the principal balance owed).
+However, the homeowner may still have to pay the remaining balance.
 Sometimes, the lender will waive that balance, or they may accept a deed in lieu of foreclosure.
 This is where the homeowner signs over the home to the lender and there is no balance owed on the loan.

-There are several options when filing for bankruptcy in order to stop a foreclosure.
 If the homeowner has income, Chapter 13 bankruptcy is often the best option.
 With this type, the person is allowed to restructure their debt instead of having to liquidate what they own.

 As soon as the bankruptcy is filed, there is an automatic stay put in place that puts a stop of all debt collection attempts by creditors.
 This includes putting a stop on any foreclosure proceedings the lender may have initiated.
 A trustee will be appointed to oversee your bankruptcy and a payment plan will be created in order to repay all the debts the homeowner owes.
 The goal of Chapter 13 is to help the person get caught up with their mortgage and any other debt they may have.